sensu/sensu-aws/README.md

 ## Overview

-This is a Sensu Go plugin collection that provides a number of metric and status checks for monitoring AWS services with Sensu.
+This Sensu Go plugin collection provides metric and status checks for monitoring AWS services with Sensu.

 ## Usage examples